A Giant List Of Common Social Fears

-Someone may be anxious about going to a bar or club because they don't have a lot of experience with them and have an exaggerated idea of how dangerous and sketchy they can be.
+Someone may be anxious about going to a bar or nightclub because they don't have a lot of experience with them, and have an exaggerated idea of how dangerous and sketchy they can be.
 They may think they'll get whacked across the face with a pool cue if they so much as look at someone the wrong way.
 When people go to dressy, high-end clubs they may worry they'll be judged and picked apart by all the supposedly hip, rich, intimidating patrons.

 - Playing a sport or game that they're not good at (e.g., not wanting to play catch because they don't know how to throw a football very well)

 - Activities they may look goofy taking part in, like Karaoke or playing a party game where they have to act out a scene.